Lima Memorial Health System Logo

 • Create an opening in the windpipe to bypass the blocked airway if there are physical problems

 Sometimes, surgery is not recommended or does not help.
-In that case, your child my use a continuous positive airway pressure (CPAP) device.
+In that case, your child may use a continuous positive airway pressure (CPAP) device.

-• The child wears a mask over their nose during sleep.
+• Your child wears a mask over their nose during sleep.

 • The mask is connected by a hose to a small machine that sits at the side of the bed.